cloudify-cosmo/docs.getcloudify.org/content/cli/node-instances.md

 *  `-t, --tenant-name TEXT` -  The name of the tenant from which to list node-instance.
 If unspecified, the current tenant is used.
 This argument cannot be used simultaneously with the `all-tenants` argument.
 *  `-a, --all-tenants` -    Include resources from all tenants associated with the user.
 This argument cannot be used simultaneously with the `tenant-name` argument.

+*  `-o, --pagination-offset INTEGER`       The number of resources to skip;
+                                  --pagination-offset=1 skips the first resource [default: 0]

+*  `-s, --pagination-size INTEGER`       The max number of results to retrieve per page [default: 1000]

 &nbsp;